bluepylons/Boston/Boston - Current design/3D printed version/Draft instructions.md

 * Boston is an open-source keyboard project.
 Follow these assembly instructions at your own risk.
 * Please read the entirety of this guide before you begin.
 The assembly process for the 3D-printed version of Boston is a bit atypical.
 * The 3D printed key separators must be installed onto the plate before the switches are soldered on.
 If you have the plate and PCB but do not have the 3D printed parts yet - do not solder your switches on yet.
+* If you purchased a kit from a vendor, some of the steps may have already been done for you by the vendor.
 * Do not use strong chemicals such as acetone to wipe down any part of the case or PCB.
 This may cause damage.
 * The PCB has an ESD protection chip to provide some protection when it is fully assembled, but cannot protect the keyboard while you are building it.
 Please observe basic procedures to prevent damage from electrostatic discharge (ESD) while handling the PCB or assembling the keyboard.
     * Wear a properly-grounded ESD wrist strap while you are assembling the board.